 212 W 79th St,; facebook.com/Blondies-Sports-NYC

 9. Bar Goto

 On the surface, it might seem like booze is the focus at Bar Goto.
 But look deeper, and you’ll find some incredible bites at this bar-meets-izakaya.
 The menu is small but mighty, featuring small Japanese-inspired plates, like the miso chicken wings that come lathered in a thick, spicy layer of miso and topped with chives, and sesame seeds.
-If you order them to go, make sure to tack a to-go cocktail onto your order.
+Pro tip: Add a cocktail onto your order.
 The Far East Sider, made with sake, tequila, elderflower, yuzu and shiso is the perfect complement to the umami-packed wings.
-Open for dine-in, take-out and delivery.
+Open for dine-in only.

 245 Eldridge St; bargoto.com